-2. Filtering water
+2. Filtering Water

 A lot of people think that filtering and purifying water are the same things, they are two completely different things.
 Filtering water is when you force the water through a filter, which catches small and large particles of dirt, and professional filters also filter out bacteria, parasites, and protozoa.
-There are a lot of different water filtering devices, my recommendation is to use one which is gravity fed, although don’t forget to get one that is large enough to fit your families needs.
+There are a lot of different water filtering devices, my recommendation is to use one which is gravity fed, although don’t forget to get one that is large enough to fit your family’s needs.
 If you want to know more about the legal aspects of living off the grid then check out my recent article Is living off the grid legal? ( 11 Rules to Follow ).

-3. Purifying water
+3. Purifying Water

 After you have filtered the water you will have to purify it, they are some chemicals that you could use but by far one of the easiest ways to purify water is to boil it.
 Just get a cooking pan, put the water in it, and let it boil for a couple of minutes.
 The reason why you will have to purify the water is that boiling it will kill viruses and other small bacteria which might have slipped through the filter, water filters do not have the ability to filter out viruses and chemicals.

-4. Harvesting firewood
+4. Harvesting Firewood

 A lot of people do not consider harvesting firewood as being an essential skill for off grid living, I beg to differ.
-You will have to know when it the best time to harvest firewood, which kind of wood burns the longest, and which one gives off the most heat.
-Most people already know that deadwood is the best for starting a fire, but not all dead wood is good, wood that is already decomposing or rotting tends to be very wet which means that it will be impossible to start a fire with it.
+You will have to know when it is the best time to harvest firewood, which kind of wood burns the longest, and which one gives off the most heat.
+Most people already know that deadwood is the best for starting a fire, but not all deadwood is good, wood that is already decomposing or rotting tends to be very wet which means that it will be impossible to start a fire with it.

 If you live in a humid environment then your best option for firewood is to find branches that are still suspended in the air.
 In humid areas, once the deadwood hits the ground it starts to absorb water.
 If in the area the winters tend to be cold then you will need to find out which kind of wood found in your area burns the longest and gives out the most heat.
 This will be different from one area to another so make sure to ask around what kind of firewood people use during the wintertime.

 If you live in a location where fishing is possible then consider yourself lucky.
-There are several ways on how you can fish, some need high tech equipment while others are primitive methods.
+There are several ways how you can fish, some need high tech equipment while others are primitive methods.
 My personal recommendation is to learn how to fish in a primitive way, with a stick, a hook, and some string.
 This way you don’t actually have to pay any money for the equipment.